okfde/2013.archiv.codefor.de/_stories/muenchen-transparent.md

 layout: story
 color: cyan #one of: red, blue, green, cyan
 pattern: 4 #one of: 1, 2, 3, 4

-title: München Transparent
+og-image: /assets/projects/muenchen/Muenchen-Transparent.png # used for facebook & twitter card

-subline: Kommunalpolitik leicht gemacht
+title: München Transparent - Kommunalpolitik leicht gemacht
 where: München
 when: Juni, 2015
 links: # first one is used in subline